arshadafzal/PINNs-Keras-PDE-Solver/burgers_equation/README.md

-## Burgers' Equation
+## Burger's Equation

-In this example, the one-dimensional viscous Burgers' equation is solved using a Physics-Informed Neural Network.
+In this example, the one-dimensional viscous Burger's equation is solved using a Physics-Informed Neural Network.

 The governing equation is: